TomerFi/alexa_skill_ask_my_pc/README.md

 Well, this part was actually the most fustrating part for me.<br/>
 I had now prior knowledge of creating or even using certificates before working on this project,<br/>
 There were even a couple of times I felt like quiting this project because of my difficulties overcoming this part,<br/>
-But evnetually I found a way.<br/>
-There are a couple of diffrent ways creating this certificate, maybe mine is not the most optimal one, but it works!<br/>
+But evnetually I found a way, it may not be the most optimal one, but it works!<br/>
 So...
 Lets get started.<br/>

 ###### Creating the certificate
+Creating the certificate itself is prety straightforward, we're going to follow amazon's guide for creating a self-signed certificate, you can find it [here](#https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/testing-an-alexa-skill#create-a-private-key-and-self-signed-certificate-for-testing), and use *OpenSSL for Windows*, you can download the binary distribution [here](#http://gnuwin32.sourceforge.net/packages/openssl.htm).</br>
+Extract the downloaded *openssl* zip file, open a Command Prompt windows **with administrative privileges** (right click, run as administrator), navigate to the folder you've extracted the zip file to and into the subfolder *bin*.</br>
+Type in the following command to create a private key which will later on be in use by your web server:</br>
+*openssl genrsa -out private-key.pem 2048*

 #### Configuring
 ##### Assigning a static ip for our computer